-- (ix) According to the information and explanations give to us, the Company has not raised any money by way of public issue or further public offer (including debt instruments) during the year.
-The term loans raised by the Company have been applied for the purpose for which they were raised. - (x) According to the information and explanation given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - (xi) According to the information and explanations give to us and based on our examination of the records of the Company, no managerial remuneration has been paid or is payable by the Company. - (xii) In our opinion and according to the information and explanation given to us, the Company is not a nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with Sections 177 and 188 of the Act, where applicable and details of such transactions have been disclosed in the financial statements, as required by the applicable accounting standards. - (xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, para 3 (xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him. - (xvi) According to the information and explanations given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+- (b) According to the information and explanations given to us, no report under sub-section (12) of Section 143 of the Act has been filed by the auditors in Form ADT-4 as prescribed under Rule 13 of the Companies (Audit and Auditors) Rules, 2014 with the Central Government. - (c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) According to the information and explanations given to us, the Company is not a Nidhi Company.
+Accordingly, clause 3(xii) of the Order is not applicable to the Company. - (xiii) In our opinion and according to the information and explanations given to us, the transactions with related parties are in compliance with Section 177 and 188 of the Act, where applicable, and the details of the related party transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) In our opinion an based on the information and explanations provided to us, the Company does not have an internal audit system and is not required to have an internal audit system as per Section 138 of the Act, 2013. - (b) In our opinion and based on the information and explanations provided to us, the Company does not have an internal audit system and is not required to have an internal audit system as per Section 138 of the Act.
+Accordingly, clause 3(xiv)(b) of the Order is not applicable - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Act are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, clause 3(xvi)(a) of the Order is not applicable. - (b) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, clause 3(xvi)(b) of the Order is not applicable.